Learn how to make sourdough waffles and pancakes with this easy sourdough discard recipe.

 Tips for success

-2. This recipe can be made with sourdough starter discard as well as active, bubbly sourdough starter.
+This recipe can be made with sourdough starter discard or active bubbly sourdough starter.

 - Mixing Bowl

 - ¾ cup (200 g) sourdough starter discard (stirred down)

 - 1 cup (240 g) buttermilk (or milk)